-I found it reassuring to have proof of concept demonstrated by Facebook (Summit is financed by Mark Zuckerberg.)
+It's reassuring to have proof of concept demonstrated by Facebook (Summit is financed by Mark Zuckerberg.)

-OER via an LMS such as SABIER promotes and which is consistent with Education Reimagined's five interrelated elements characterizing student centered learning could be considered best practice for education in 2017.
+OER via an LMS is consistent with Education Reimagined's five interrelated elements characterizing student centered learning and could be considered best practice for education in 2017.
 The accessibility to content in a digital format for those who choose something other than English on paper is what will really drive the future of learning.
 The creation of an electronic record or archive of student work and teacher comments from which reports about how students actually understand aligned material is also crucial.
 There's a lot of chatter these days about the need for aligned content but very little talk about how assessment of student learning of the aligned materials gets accomplished.
 Using standardized tests is Not going to be adequate or desirable.

-It would be useful to have a comparison of the various offerings of OER content that are accompanied by targeted and extensive professional development which is key to making OER work effectively for students.
+It would be useful to have a comparison of the various offerings of OER content that are accompanied by targeted and extensive professional development which is the key to making OER work effectively for students.
 To that end, I've created a comparison table on a Google doc.
 I'm aware of what Lumen Learning is doing and have included them in the table.
 Please add your thoughts and suggestions for additional 'platforms' here or on the doc in comments.